Morstern/StockMarket/README.md

 <h2>
 <b>
 Project is abandoned due to problems with communication on frontend.
-(I'm not into developing mobile applications, and further research made me think that there's a problem with connecting frontend to locally created backend)
+(I'm not into developing mobile applications, and further research made me think that there MIGHT be a problem with connecting frontend to locally created backend)
 <br/><br/>
 I will resume working on the project in future (but I'll make a website instead of mobile application)
 </b>